DecTrain: Deciding When to Train a Monocular Depth DNN Online: Experimental Results

-We show recovery results on sequences where online training helps significantly (online training at all timesteps improves $>5$\% accuracy over no online training), which are 84 out of 100 sequences in Exp.
-11. We see that the low-cost DNN with online training at all timesteps results in 100\% recovery but also 4\% more compute on average compared to the high-cost DNN which achieves 66\% recovery.
-Training the low-cost DNN with DecTrain is able to achieve 97\% recovery while reducing computation by 16\% on average compared to the high-cost DNN.
+We show recovery results on sequences where online training helps significantly (online training at all timesteps improves $>5$\% accuracy over no online training), which are 84 out of the 100 sequences.
+While the low-cost DNN with online training at all timesteps has 100\% recovery, it is also the most computationally expensive method.
+Training the low-cost DNN with DecTrain achieves 97\% recovery while reducing computation by 16\% on average compared to the high-cost DNN which achieves only 66\% recovery.
 The greedy oracle performs best in achieving the same recovery as DecTrain at 97\% with an assumed zero overhead, providing an upper bound on the accuracy and computation trade-off.
-Regarding the 16 sequences where online training does not much improve or even hurts accuracy, online training at all timesteps reduces accuracy by 5\% compared to no online training.
-Meanwhile, DecTrain reduces accuracy only by 1\% , showcasing that DecTrain can intelligently decide when training is harmful and choose to train less.
-These results also extend to an even smaller DNN (ResNet18-Monodepth2) which has an inference cost 12$\times$ lower than the high-cost DNN inference cost.
-On 85 sequences where online training helps significantly, using this smaller DNN with DecTrain achieves 89\% recovery while reducing computation by 56\% on average compared to the high-cost DNN which achieves 77\% recovery.
-On all 100 sequences in Exp.
-11, the average accuracy is 4\% higher than the high-cost DNN while reducing computation by 57\%.
-These results showcase that deciding when to train a smaller DNN online enables a better accuracy and computation trade-off compared to a larger, more generalizable DNN.
+On a few individual sequences where DecTrain decides to train most of the time in Fig.~\ref{fig:low_cost_vs_high_cost_dnn}, we see that the decision-making overhead causes the overall compute to be higher than online training at all timesteps, though on average, DecTrain makes significant savings.
+Moreover, on the 16 sequences where online training does not improve or even hurts accuracy, online training at all timesteps reduces accuracy by 5\% compared to no online training, while DecTrain only reduces accuracy by 1\%, showing that DecTrain can intelligently decide when training is harmful and choose to train less.
+These results also extend to an even smaller DNN (ResNet18-Monodepth2) with 12$\times$ lower inference cost compared to the high-cost DNN.
+On 85 sequences where online training helps significantly, using this smaller DNN with DecTrain achieves a better recovery (89\%) while reducing computation by 56\% on average compared to the high-cost DNN (77\% recovery).
+On all 100 sequences, the average accuracy is 4\% higher than the high-cost DNN while reducing computation by 57\%.
+Thus, we show that a smaller DNN with DecTrain enables a better accuracy and computation trade-off compared to a larger, more generalizable DNN.